jlouis/plan9-setup/README.md

 * Ocaml - I did some ocaml work so it is nice to be able to jump to error messages when they occur in your codes.

+# Other setup things

+I add the following to my `.profile`:

+	# Plumb files instead of starting new editor.
+	EDITOR=E
+	unset FCEDIT VISUAL

+This sets up the editor to be the `E` command.
+It checks every second if the file has a change according to `ls -l` and lets you use acme as the editor when editing stuff.
+I use that a lot with `git(1)` so commits can be kept inside acme.

+	# Get rid of backspace characters in Unix man output.
+	PAGER=nobs

+I kill less as a default pager.
+This allows me to just scroll in the acme window rather than ending up with a mess. `nobs` removes certain control characters so the formatting is better.